 - Loss of Consistency: Your hands are incredibly dexterous, but timing a perfect flip or roll at 80+ mph is nearly impossible to repeat.
 One swing you might close the face too early, resulting in a hook.
 The next, you leave it open, producing a slice.

-- Loss of Power: Your hands and arms can’t generate nearly as much speed as the powerful rotational muscles in your core, hips, and shoulders.
-Relying on your hands is like trying to fuel a car with a lawnmower a lawnmower's motor.
+- Loss of Power: Your hands and arms can't generate nearly as much speed as the powerful rotational muscles in your core, hips, and shoulders.
+Relying on your hands is like trying to fuel a car with a lawnmower's motor.

 - Poor Contact: Active hands often "cast" the club from the top, throwing away the stored wrist angle too early.
 This leads to a shallow angle of attack, resulting in thin shots that don't compress the ball or fat shots that dig deep behind it.